Superconductivity in three-dimensional interacting doped topological insulators

-\emph{Selection rule}.~We focus on a single quartic term of the form $g_Q\sum_i (\Psi^\dag_{\rm Nam} Q_i \Psi_{\rm Nam})^2$ and a fermion bilinear of the form $\sum_i \Psi^\dag_{\rm Nam} R_i \Psi_{\rm Nam}$, chosen from the sets of all the symmetry-allowed four-fermion interactions [Eq.~\eqref{eq:allinteractions}] and order parameters [Eqs.~\eqref{eq:localOP1}-\eqref{eq:localOP3}], respectively.
+\emph{Selection rules}.~We consider a single quartic term and a fermion bilinear, $g_Q\sum_i (\Psi^\dag_{\rm Nam} Q_i \Psi_{\rm Nam})^2$ and $\sum_i \Psi^\dag_{\rm Nam} R_i \Psi_{\rm Nam}$, respectively, chosen from the sets of all the symmetry-allowed four-fermion interactions [Eq.~\eqref{eq:allinteractions}] and order parameters [Eqs.~\eqref{eq:localOP1}-\eqref{eq:localOP3}].
 Here $Q_i$ and $R_i$ are Hermitian matrices, expressed in the announced Nambu basis.
 Let $A_M$ be the number of anticommuting matrix pairs between the four-fermion interaction and order parameter terms.
-For concreteness, we now consider all the interactions to be repulsive ($g_Q>0$).
-Then among all the available ordered phases, the interaction channel $g_Q$ maximally boosts the nucleation of the ones for which (SR1) $Q_i \equiv R_i$ or (SR2) $A_M$ is maximal.
-It is also conceivable for a given repulsive interaction to support excitonic (for zero and low $\mu$) and superconducting (for moderate $\mu$) states, for example, described by the fermion bilinears $\sum^{K}_{i=1} \Psi^\dag_{\rm Nam} R^{\rm exc}_i \Psi_{\rm Nam}$ and $\sum^{L}_{i=1} \Psi^\dag_{\rm Nam} R^{\rm pair}_i \Psi_{\rm Nam}$, respectively, transforming as vectors under O($K$) and O($L$) rotations, constituted by $K$ and $L$ number of mutually anticommuting matrices.
-Then these two ordered phases can appear next to each other when, for example, $\mu$ is tuned in the system, if (SR3) the corresponding vector order parameters form composite vectors that transform under the O($N$) rotations, where $K,L < N \leq K+L$.
+For concreteness, we consider all the interactions to be repulsive ($g_Q>0$).
+Then among all the available ordered phases, the interaction channel $g_Q$ maximally boosts the nucleation of the ones for which $Q_i \equiv R_i$ (SR1) or $A_M$ is maximal (SR2).
+It is also conceivable for a given repulsive interaction to support excitonic (for zero and low $\mu$) and superconducting (for moderate $\mu$) states, described by the fermion bilinears $\sum^{K}_{i=1} \Psi^\dag_{\rm Nam} R^{\rm exc}_i \Psi_{\rm Nam}$ and $\sum^{L}_{i=1} \Psi^\dag_{\rm Nam} R^{\rm pair}_i \Psi_{\rm Nam}$, respectively, transforming as vectors under $O(K)$ and $O(L)$ rotations, constituted by $K$ and $L$ number of mutually anticommuting matrices, respectively.
+Then these two ordered phases can appear next to each other when, for example, $\mu$ is tuned in the system, if the corresponding vector order parameters form composite vectors that transform under the $O(N)$ rotations, where $K,L < N \leq K+L$ (SR3).
 These SRs have been successfully employed for twisted bilayer graphene~\cite{juricicroytwisted}, 3D (un)doped Luttinger materials~\cite{szabomoessnerroy}, and (un)doped monolayer and bilayer graphene~\cite{Szabo_Roy_2021}.